Why dollar-cost averaging is mostly a behavioural tool, not a mathematical one

 There is one specific scenario where dollar-cost averaging beats lump-sum on the maths: when the asset class has high short-term volatility and weak long-term drift.
 The math comes from variance drag, which is the gap between the arithmetic mean and the geometric (compounded) mean of a volatile return series.
 The drag scales with the variance.

-For broad equity indices over long horizons, the long-term drift is strong enough that variance drag is overwhelmed by compounding.
-Lump-sum wins.
+For broad equity indices over long horizons, the long-term drift is strong enough that variance drag is overwhelmed by compounding, which is why the Vanguard result holds.
 For more volatile assets without the same upward drift (single-name stocks, sector-concentrated portfolios, crypto in some periods), variance drag is larger relative to the drift, and dollar-cost averaging starts to look more competitive on the math.

 The practical takeaway is narrow.
 If you have decided to allocate a fixed amount to a high-volatility asset, dollar-cost averaging into the position is mathematically defensible in addition to being behaviourally easier.
 For a diversified equity allocation, the math says deploy the cash; only the behavioural argument supports spreading it out.